 Dimensions: 51 1/4 x 79 in.
 (130.2 x 200.7 cm)

 Credit Line: Gift of Louise Reinhardt Smith, 1983

 As part of his extensive gardening plans at Giverny, Monet had a pond dug and planted with lilies in 1893.
-He painted the subject in 1899, and thereafter it dominated his art.
-He worked continuously for more than twenty years on a large-scale decorative series, attempting to capture every observation, impression, and reflection of the flowers and water.
-By the mid-1910s, Monet had achieved a completely new, fluid, and somewhat audacious style of painting in which the water-lily pond became the point of departure for an almost abstract art.
-This work, which he began in the late teens and kept in his studio until his death, is one of the most complete pictures of the late series.
+From 1899 on, he repeatedly turned to the subject, attempting to capture every observation, impression, and reflection of the flowers and water.
+By the time he began this work in the late teens, Monet had achieved a completely new, fluid, and somewhat audacious style of painting in which the water-lily pond became the point of departure for an almost abstract art.